 20% off for SBB GA and Half-fare cards

-Ba car: Drive to Piotta by driving south through the Gottard Tunnel, then taking the first exit after you leave the tunnel, Exit 41 Airolo.
+By car: Drive to Piotta by driving south through the Gotthard Tunnel, then taking the first exit after you leave the tunnel, Exit 41 Airolo.
 Follow the local road south to Piotta, turning left when you see signs for the Piotta-Ritom funicular.
 You can park right next to the funicular station.

 By train: Take a train to Airolo, then a bus to Piotta, Funicolare.
 The bus drops off directly at the funicular station.